 - I used a Sony RX100 III to capture most of the images you’ll see below; a fellow trekker’s Huawei P30 captured the others.
 (Thanks again, O, for letting me use them!)

-We left a muddy Thangthangka campground around 8:30 after breakfast in the same room int he guesthouse that we had used the night before.
-The day’s weather would feature low-hanging clouds and mist.
+After breakfast in the same room in the guesthouse that we had used the night before, we left a muddy Thangthangka campground around 8:30.
+The day’s weather would feature more low-hanging clouds and mist.
 As for the mostly muddy trail of the two first days, after the first two or three hours the forest canopy was gradually replaced by a more open vista and the trail also improved in walkability.

 There were a few dogs at the Thangthangka guesthouse.
 The Tibetan mastiff below seemed to have a job as a guard dog; here he is tête à tête with one of our guides as we were ready to set off on the day’s 17-km. walk up to our next campground called Jomolhari Base Camp.
 (There must be a dozen different ways of spelling the mountain’s name; I chose the simplest version.
 See also Jhomolhari, Chomolhari, etc.!)

 The trail follows the west side of Paro Chhu all the way to Jomolhari B.C.
 Every once in a while we would stop and take in a view of the river to our right as its glacial water tumbled down on its way to Paro and points beyond.